JoeJona/photo_gallery-ai-brix/README.md

 ### run npm install
 - In the project directory, you can run:
 ### `npm start`
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.

-Here is the deployed url -
+Here is the deployed url - https://photo-galary-scroll.netlify.app/